 - Hotels.com – The Malcolm Hotel

 It’s located in the heart of Spring Creek, a desirable neighborhood just steps away from downtown Canmore.
 The location provides a convenient place for Canmore’s restaurants, bars, and shops.
-When you want to go hiking in Kananaskis, you are just a short drive away from the Ha Ling Trailhead.
+When you want to go hiking in Kananaskis, you are just a short drive away from the Ha Ling Trailhead or Grassi Lakes.

 Inside the luxurious rooms are modern TVs, free Wi-Fi, mini-fridges, coffeemakers, and rainfall showers.
 The hotel facilities include a fitness center, restaurants, concierge service, and free underground parking – a treat in the winter.
-The best part about this Kananaskis hotel, however, is the outdoor pool overlooking the Three Sisters.
+However, the best part about this Kananaskis hotel is the outdoor pool overlooking the Three Sisters.

 Solara Resort by Bellstar Hotels

 - Address — 187 Kananaskis Way, Canmore (GPS)